 In July, Qantas pulled inventory for nearly all of its international flights through March 28, 2021.
-The move means that while the flights are not technically canceled, they are no longer bookable, which is often seen as a precursor to full-out cancellation.
+The move meant that while the flights were not technically canceled, they were no longer bookable, which is often seen as a precursor to full-out cancellation.
 (In fact, Qantas took the same steps for the majority of its international flights between mid-June and October, which were first pulled from inventory and then canceled entirely.)
-The only exceptions are its flights to New Zealand, a country that has mostly controlled its coronavirus situation, which are still bookable.
+At the time, the only exceptions were its flights to New Zealand; as of August 2020, even those flights are on pause.

-“IATA—the peak body for airlines—says it will take more than three years for global travel to return to 2019 levels,” Qantas Group CEO Alan Joyce said in a speech on June 25.
+“IATA—the peak body for airlines—says it will take more than three years for global travel to return to 2019 levels,” Joyce previously stated in June.
 “That means all airlines— including Qantas—must take action now.
 We have to position ourselves for several years, where revenues will be much lower.
 And that means becoming a smaller airline in the short term.”

 Qantas is not the only airline scaling back in 2021.
-American Airlines, too, is limiting international routes through the next year, currently anticipating a 25 percent reduction in long-haul flights next summer as compared to 2019.
+American Airlines, too, is limiting international routes through the next year, and is currently anticipating a 25 percent reduction in long-haul flights next summer as compared to 2019.
 But other airlines expect a move in the other direction—Latvian carrier AirBaltic announced a 21 percent increase in its seasonal routes for next summer as compared to this one.
 It may be impossible to predict what happens next for the airline industry.
 Still, it’s likely that widespread international travel will not return to pre-pandemic levels until a vaccine is developed.